-'For the purposes of these conditions, 'employment' and 'work' mean any paid or unpaid post in a nursing, midwifery or nursing associate role.
-Also, 'course of study' and 'course' mean any course of educational study connected to nursing, midwifery or nursing associates.
+'For the purposes of these conditions, 'employment' and 'work' mean any paid or unpaid post in a nursing, midwifery, or nursing associate role.
+Also, 'course of study' and 'course' mean any course of educational study connected to nursing, midwifery, or nursing associates.'

-- You must undertake a face-to-face infection control training programme which is relevant to working in a theatre setting and provide evidence of successful completion of the training to the NMC prior to the next NMC review hearing or meeting. - 2.
+- 1. You must undertake a face-to-face infection control training programme which is relevant to working in a theatre setting and provide evidence of successful completion of the training to the NMC prior to the next NMC review hearing or meeting. - 2.
 At any time that you are employed or otherwise providing nursing services in a theatre setting, you must place yourself and remain under the supervision of a workplace line manager, mentor or supervisor nominated by your employer, such supervision to consist of: working at all times under the direct observation of a registered nurse of Band 6 or above, until being formally assessed as competent to practise unsupervised. - 3.
 You must send a report from your line manager, mentor, or supervisor (or their nominated deputy) setting out the standard of your performance in relation to condition 2 to the NMC prior to any NMC review hearing or meeting. - 4.
 You must tell the NMC within 7 days of any nursing appointment (whether paid or unpaid) you accept within the UK or elsewhere and provide the NMC with contact details of your employer. - 5.
-You must tell the NMC about any professional investigation started against you and/or any professional disciplinary proceedings taken against you within 7 days of you receiving notice of them. - 6.
+You must tell the NMC about any professional investigation started against you and/or any professional disciplinary proceedings taken against you within 7 days of you receiving notice of them.

-a) You must within 7 days of accepting any post of employment requiring registration with the NMC, or any course of study connected with nursing or midwifery, provide the NMC with the name/contact details of the individual or organisation offering the post, employment, or course of study.

-b) You must within 7 days of entering into any arrangements required by these conditions of practice provide the NMC with the name and contact details of the individual/organisation with whom you have entered into the arrangement.

-7. You must immediately tell the following parties that you are subject to a conditions of practice order under the NMC's fitness to practise procedures and disclose the conditions listed at (1) to (6) above, to them a) Any organisation or person employing, contracting with, or using you to undertake nursing work.

-b) Any agency you are registered with or apply to be registered with (at the time of application) to provide nursing services.

-c) Any prospective employer (at the time of application) where you are applying for any nursing appointment.

-d) Any educational establishment at which you are undertaking a course of study connected with nursing or midwifery, or any such establishment to which you apply to take a course (at the time of application).'
+- a) You must within 7 days of accepting any post of employment requiring registration with the NMC, or any course of study connected with nursing or midwifery, provide the NMC with the name/contact details of the individual or organisation offering the post, employment, or course of study. - b) You must within 7 days of entering into any arrangements required by these conditions of practice provide the NMC with the name and contact details of the individual/organisation with whom you have entered into the arrangement. - 7.
+You must immediately tell the following parties that you are subject to a conditions of practice order under the NMC's fitness to practise procedures and disclose the conditions listed at (1) to (6) above, to them - a) Any organisation or person employing, contracting with, or using you to undertake nursing work. - b) Any agency you are registered with or apply to be registered with (at the time of application) to provide nursing services. - c) Any prospective employer (at the time of application) where you are applying for any nursing appointment. - d) Any educational establishment at which you are undertaking a course of study connected with nursing or midwifery, or any such establishment to which you apply to take a course (at the time of application).

+The period of this order is for four months.

+This conditions of practice order will take effect upon the expiry of the current conditions of practice order, namely the end of 22 September 2024 in accordance with Article 30(1).

-Before the end of the period of the order, a panel will hold a review hearing to see how well Miss Twumasi-Ankrah has complied with the order.
+Before the end of the period of the order, a panel will hold a review hearing to see how well Ms Twumasi-Ankrah has complied with the order.
 At the review hearing the panel may revoke the order or any condition of it, it may confirm the order or vary any condition of it, or it may replace the order for another order.